SLNC-DIMP/Cinch/README.md

 Requirements:

 * Currently Cinch will only run on *nix systems
-* PHP 5.3+ compiled with --enable-cli flag and curl module.
+* PHP 5.3+ compiled with --enable-cli, --enable-ftp flags and the curl module enabled.
 This is probably already setup in your package manager (PHP 5.4+ is recommended).
+* libcurl version 7.10.5+
 * MySQL
 * ClamAV